-This week, Apple announced new Mac mini.
+This week, Apple announced a new Mac mini.
 I ordered the minimum configuration MacMini expect the processor, but I had to cancel the order after I knew that I couldn’t upgrade the hard disk myself.
 Finally, I decided to upgrade my current Mac mini (Late 2012) to replace the hard disk drive to a new 512GB SSD this week.

 I love the Mac mini and use it as a programming computer for MacOSX and Linux at my home from 2012.
 I love a late 2010 MacBook Air too and used it as a mobile computer from 2010 until this month, but I had to sell it this month using a Japanese auction service because Apple did not support the notebook from macOS Majave.